OPENDAP/combined/README.md

 easily from _yum_.
 These include, new(er) versins of HDF5, netCDF, ..., as
 well as odd things like _gridfields_.
 The _hyrax_ project uses the dependencies project and this should too.

+### Caveat Emptor

+The BES repository has submodules of its own.
+Currently (Jan 2018) those are the HDF4 and HDF5 handlers and the SQL handler.
+If you work with those, you must commit, push, et c., from within those directories.
+Then, make sure to update the BES too, so that the correct commit hashes are recorded in the _.gitsubmodules_ file.

+The repository URLs all use the HTTPS protocol.
+On older versions of git, you cannot push commits and will need to switch the repos to use ssh.

 ### Tomcat